prashant75700/Task-Manager-CLI-Application/DEPLOYMENT.md

     *   **Environment:** Docker (It should detect the Dockerfile automatically)
     *   **Plan:** Free
 5. Click **"Create Web Service"**.
-6.  **Wait** for the deployment to finish (It may take a few minutes to build the Java Maven Docker image).
+6.  **Wait** for the deployment to finish (It may take a few minutes to build the Java Gradle Docker image).
     Render will give you a URL like: `https://task-manager-api.onrender.com` **COPY THIS URL.**